 While creating an account on pCloud, you can manually opt for a data center in the US or EU.
 Most cloud storage providers don’t offer you a choice of data center.

-pCloud offers 3 different tiers on its lifetime subscriptions.
-These plans are quite affordable in the long run.
-I have its 2 TB lifetime plan as well.
+pCloud offers lifetime storage plans with one-time payments.
+You can choose from 500 GB, 2 TB, or even 10 TB lifetime storage, which can be quite affordable in the long run.
+I personally use the 2 TB lifetime plan as well.

 5) Multi-Platform Availability